 - Liner felt too comfortable to be high-performance, though it wasn’t

-Best Budget Downhill Boot for Intermediate Skiers: Dalbello Panterra — Men’s 90 GW & Women’s 85 W GW
+Best Budget Alpine Ski Boot: Dalbello Panterra — Men’s 90 GW & Women’s 85 W GW

 Graduated beyond the greens and looking for a more supportive boot?
-The Dalbello Panterra ($400) alpine ski boots are built for intermediate-level downhillers who’ve progressed from big carves on the mellowest groomers to confident, higher-speed turns down blues and even blacks.
-The well-constructed boots provide out-of-the-box comfort with just-right flex.
+The Dalbello Panterra ($500 for the men’s 90 GW and $450 for the women’s 85 GW) alpine ski boots are built for intermediate-level downhillers who’ve progressed from big carves on the mellowest groomers to confident, higher-speed turns down blues and even blacks.

 Three buckles down the front are adjustable with an easy rotation that helps lengthen or shorten the reach for a more tailored fit.
 And we appreciate the GripWalk soles for preventing post-ski slips through the icy parking lot.

 To improve ergonomics, the boot’s tongue was upgraded to provide more rebound yet is still supportive while powering through turns.
 At the end of a long day at the mountain, these boots are just as easy to get out of as they are getting into the next morning.
 Ultimately, the ease of entry and exit is a bright characteristic of this boot.

 For those who want to head to the backcountry or need to walk to a parked rig, this all-terrain boot features a walk mode of 33 degrees.
 If you’re sticking to a firm budget but still want a performance boot, give these a try.